firechip/protocol/README.md

   - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
   - `custom-head.html` &mdash; Placeholder to allow users to add more metadata to `<head />`.
   - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
-  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
+  - `social.html` &mdash; Renders social-media icons based on the `protocol:social_links` data in the config file.

 ### Sass

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `minima/skins/classic.scss` &mdash; The "classic" skin of the theme. *Used by default.*
+  - `protocol/skins/classic.scss` &mdash; The "classic" skin of the theme. *Used by default.*
-  - `minima/initialize.scss` &mdash; A component that defines the theme's *skin-agnostic* variable defaults and sass partials.
+  - `protocol/initialize.scss` &mdash; A component that defines the theme's *skin-agnostic* variable defaults and sass partials.
     It imports the following components (in the following order):
-    - `minima/custom-variables.scss` &mdash; A hook that allows overriding variable defaults and mixins. (*Note: Cannot override styles*)
+    - `protocol/custom-variables.scss` &mdash; A hook that allows overriding variable defaults and mixins. (*Note: Cannot override styles*)
-    - `minima/_base.scss` &mdash; Sass partial for resets and defines base styles for various HTML elements.
+    - `protocol/_base.scss` &mdash; Sass partial for resets and defines base styles for various HTML elements.
-    - `minima/_layout.scss` &mdash; Sass partial that defines the visual style for various layouts.
+    - `protocol/_layout.scss` &mdash; Sass partial that defines the visual style for various layouts.
-    - `minima/custom-styles.scss` &mdash; A hook that allows overriding styles defined above. (*Note: Cannot override variables*)
+    - `protocol/custom-styles.scss` &mdash; A hook that allows overriding styles defined above. (*Note: Cannot override variables*)

 Refer the [skins](#skins) section for more details.